I was looking at my Fall Trees project and wanted to try a variation.

 Mix up some black paint to an inky consistency (you could also use India ink).
 Using a paintbrush paint in the beginning of the trunk from the ground.

-Using an eyedropper (save the ones from liquid medicine) drop in some paint and have the kids blow in the rest of the trunk and the branches.
+Using an eyedropper (save the ones from liquid medicine) drop in some paint, make a bead of paint on the paper and then have the kids blow the bead into the rest of the trunk and the branches.

 Continue to add paint where a branch is needed and continue blowing until you are happy with your tree.